microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-extensibility-nonvisualelements.md

 ## Suggested Actions For Non-Visual Elements

+In Visual Studio 2019 16.9 Preview 1, we added support for displaying Suggested Actions on non-visual elements.

 To display Suggested Actions for a non-visual element, the designer needs to know where to place the Suggested Actions adorner.
 You can create a custom `ViewItemProvider` to provide this information and add it to the non-visual element alongside your `SuggestedActionProvider`.

 A `ViewItemProvider` implements one method, `GetViewItem`, which receives the non-visual element as a `ModelItem` and returns a `ViewItem`.
 This `ViewItem` describes the bounds the designer should use for the non-visual element when placing the Suggested Actions adorner.